Misanthropy

 Featured:

-Misanthropy does not necessarily imply an inhumane, antisocial, or sociopathic attitude towards humanity.
+The condition is often confused with asociality or an inhumane, antisocial, or sociopathic attitude towards humanity.

 See also

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Misanthropy" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Misanthropy" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools